rodrigohenrik/Ethical-Hacking-Roadmap/README.md

 - I wish you wouldn't use these tools for illegal purposes, but if you do, I sure hope you know what you're doing.
 - Practice using [challenges](#challenges), not real targets!

-# Index / Table of Content
+# Index / Table of Contents

 - [Introduction](#introduction)
   - [What is penetration testing?](#what-is-penetration-testing)